ReactPoland/React-Convention-Book/README.md

 For the client-side you will you React.js which already you have to be familiar of as we won't discuss React's API in details.

+As a database, you will learn to use MongoDB alongside with Mongoose.
+The second one is an object data modeling library that provides a rigorous modeling enviroment for your data.
+It enforces a structure and in the same time it also allows to keep the flexibility that makes MongoDB so powerful.

+<---- here more description ----->

+Generally, everywhere we will use an object notation (JSON) - React as it's library, is using heavility it for diffing the Virtual DOM (under the hood).
+Redux for it's single state tree container uses a JSON tree as well.
+Netflix Falcor's library also is using an advanced concept called Virtual JSON graph (we will describe it in details later).
+Finally, mongoDB is also a documents' based database.

+JSON everywhere - this setup will improve our productivity by 25%+ mainly because of Falcor.